This post may contain affiliate links. For more info, visit the disclosure page.

 And, EN was based in Costa Rica.
 If they were based in the United States, then they would probably have been shut down by US Law Enforcement.

 David Sharpe abruptly left Empower Network in 2015 and his troubled partner, David Wood announced the shutdown of Empower Network in 2017 after the MLM’s popularity started to wane and ultimately collapsed.

 It goes without saying that Empower Network, with all their overpriced training, was not the ideal place for anyone to learn how to start an online business.

 It was not the place to learn how to blog.

 It was not the place to earn money online.

 Legendary Marketer seems like a more legit offer but with similar pricing structures with different products including an affiliate marketing blueprint for $2400, it brings back memories of Empower Network.

 If you’re looking for training on how to start an online business then there are some sites online that would offer that training for a fee and even for free.

 Here’s a review of my top pick.

-If you have experience with Empower Network, I would like to know about it in the comment section below.
+If you had experience with Empower Network, or have tried Sharpe’s Legendary Marketer, I would like to know about it in the comment section below.